Table of Contents

 -keep interface cn.easyar.FunctorOfVoidFromInputFrame

-The above ProGuard rules are already included in the EasyAR aar library and usually do not need to be configured repeatedly.
+The above ProGuard rules are already included in EasyAR's aar library and typically do not require reconfiguration.

 Scoped storage

-Starting with Android 10, the Scoped Storage mechanism has been introduced, which affects some file-path-dependent APIs.
-This is because non-media paths (such as custom directories) under /sdcard cannot be directly accessed on Android 10.
-The impact on EasyAR is reflected in some APIs that require file paths (such as screen recording) not supporting direct read/write operations on media paths on Android 10, but they work normally on Android 11.
+The Scoped Storage mechanism introduced in Android 10 affects some file path-dependent APIs.
+This is because non-media paths under /sdcard (such as custom directories) cannot be directly accessed on Android 10.
+The impact on EasyAR is that some APIs requiring file paths (e.g., screen recording) do not support direct read/write to media paths on Android 10, but work normally on Android 11.

 <application